 And that’s half the problem.

-The 2019 version of the Marketing Technology Landscape was published recently, outlining the various tools, platforms, and services available to today’s well-tooled digital marketing professional.
-The number of digital marketing solutions has grown from 5,381 in 2017, to 6,829 in 2018, to a nosebleed-inducing 7,040 this year.
+The 2022 version of the Marketing Technology Landscape report was published recently, outlining the various tools, platforms, and services available to today’s well-tooled digital marketing professional.
+The number of digital marketing tech solutions has grown to a nosebleed-inducing 9,932 this year.